 Self-management - Breast cancer in women

-Breast cancer can affect your daily life in different ways.
-It can depend on what stage it's at and the treatment you're receiving.
+Breast cancer can affect your life in different ways.
+It can depend on what stage it is at and the treatment you're receiving.

 You could:

-• communicate with other people in the same situation
+• talk to other people in the same situation

-• find out as much as possible about your condition
+• find out as much as possible about your cancer

 • make time for yourself